Cycling in Los Angeles: On public transport

 Both Metro Bus and Metro Rail services are bicycle accessible.
-All Metro buses have two bicycle racks at the front of the bus, except for the Orange Line, which has three bicycle racks.
+All Metro buses have two bicycle racks at the front of the bus, except for the G Line, which has three bicycle racks.
 Metro Rail allows bicycles on trains at all times.

 Bicycles are allowed on the Metrolink commuter rail system, which connects the core of the city to the suburbs.
 There is storage for two bicycles at the rear of each carriage.
 The mechanism consists of two pairs of velcro straps per bicycle, which fasten the front and rear wheels to supports.
 A Metrolink ticket is also valid for any Metro bus, subway, or light rail train in Los Angeles County, and most of the buses in the surrounding communities.